theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs-core/webservices/odata-web-services.md

 To create an OData web service for ECS Core click *New* in the *Package* section of start screen and select the option *Creates Odata specific web service*.

-Please note that the creation of OData web services has serious limitations compared to REST web service that's why we recommend to use REST web services for your cloud scenarios.
-You find more detailed information about the exact limitations in this section.
+Note that the creation of OData web services has serious limitations compared to REST web service that's why we recommend to use REST web services for your cloud scenarios.
+You find more detailed information about the exact limitations in the following section.

 ![ecscore-webservices7](/img/content/ecscore-webservices7.png){:class="img-responsive"}